openshift-labs/learn-katacoda/apicurio/intro.md

 ## What you need to know to start

-In order to get full benefit from taking this scenario it's help to have a basic understanding of the usefulness of a schema registry and the pupose it serves when managing data in a distributed architecture.
+In order to get full benefit from taking this scenario it helps to have a basic understanding of the usefulness of a schema registry and the pupose it serves when managing data in a distributed architecture.

 Essentially a schema registry is a single source of truth for defining data schemas.
 Developers store schemas that describe the various data structures used by their services and APIs in a schema registry.
 Consumers query the schema registry to discover the schema(s) of the data that is to be submitted to and will be emitted from the given service or API.